Kivi-Vuorilehto/tikawe_boot_sale_website/README.md

 A small website created to pass a basics of web-development and databases course.

 ### Description
-The website is designed to host adverts for boot sales, garage sales or yard sales.
+The website is designed to host listings for boot sales, garage sales or yard sales.
+A user can put up individual items and have a common location to their sale location.

 A user can register an account and log in to the site.
 A user can post a listing on the feed which contains images, a title, a description, a category, a price and a location.